 - Bishop’s Castle

 With two breweries, independent shops and gallery, two museums and great walks in every direction make sure you have enough time to enjoy all that’s on offer in this colourful country town.
 Try the Walking with Offa (route 6) circular 6.5-miles walk to Oakeley Mynd and Lydbury North.
-Self-guided town trails are available (£2) from the Visitor Information Point and local shops.
+Self-guided town trails are available (£2) from the Town Hall Visitor Information Centre.